Module Stdlib.Lazy

 - since 4.00.0

-is already forced, otherwise
+map_val f x applies f directly if x is already forced, otherwise

-it behaves as map f x
+it behaves as map f x.

-is already forced, this behavior saves the construction of a
+When x is already forced, this behavior saves the construction of a

 suspension, but on the other hand it performs more work eagerly that may